LAGS: Low-Altitude Gaussian Splatting with Groupwise Heterogeneous Graph Learning: Experiments

-Finally, to assess the impact of cross-layer optimization, we conduct ablation studies comparing the GW-HGNN against two GW approaches: i.e., GW1 (which replaces the objective function in $\mathsf{P}$ with sum rate) and GW2 (which greedily selects the groups with the highest GS loss).
+Then, to assess the impact of cross-layer optimization, we conduct ablation studies comparing the GW-HGNN against two GW approaches: i.e., GW1 (which replaces the objective function in $\mathsf{P}$ with sum rate) and GW2 (which greedily selects the groups with the highest GS loss).
 Results of group selection are visualized in Fig.~\ref{fig:Group_Visualization}, and quantitative rendering metrics (SSIM, PSNR, LPIPS) are reported in Table~\ref{tab:group_render_table}.
-It can be seen that GW1 fails to identify the GS-valuable image groups while GW2 gathers the fewest images since it prioritizes the top-$5$ groups with highest $\pi_{ki}$.
+It can be seen that GW1 fails in identifying the GS-valuable IGs while GW2 gathers the fewest images since it prioritizes the top-$5$ groups with highest $\pi_{ki}$.
 Our method finds the best tradeoff between image quality and image quantity, achieving higher scores than GW1 and GW2 across all metrics.
 This confirms the necessity of leveraging both reconstruction and channel knowledge for LAGS.

+{Finally, we further evaluate the proposed GW-HGNN under different uplink receiver.
+Specifically, we replace the MRC receiver with the IRC receiver while keeping the other experimental settings unchanged, and then evaluate the achievable GS objective under different power budgets.
+As shown in Fig.~1, GW-HGNN remains effective under IRC and consistently outperforms the baselines across all power values.
+This result demonstrates that the proposed framework is not tied to a specific uplink receiver design.}